DDM-Lab/janus/README.md

 ### MySQL

-The version of the MariaDB fork of MySQL current in the OS version is installed (as of 26 April this is version 10.3.34), with InnoDB as the default underlying engine.
+The version of the MariaDB fork of MySQL current in the OS version is installed (as of 22 December 2022 this is version 10.6.11), with InnoDB as the default underlying engine.
 It will typically be upgraded sometime after a new version appears in the OS repositories, and almost certainly whenever the OS is upgraded.